onboard-data/Onboard_Python_API_documentation/Column Definitions.rst

 **name**: name of measurement type

-**default_unit_id**: id of associated unit types in client.get_all_units().
-Note, pandas will cast this column as a float, but it can still be used to look up ids. (???
-But why does Temperature, which contains all the temp units, just point to F? and why a float?)
+**default_unit_id**: id of default associated unit type in client.get_all_units().
+Note, pandas will cast this column as a float, but it can still be used to look up id

 **units_convertible**: True if units of this measurement type can be interchangeably converted (generally True for continuous measurement types)